Pelvic Organ Prolapse:

 Repairing perineal muscles, anal sphincter, and maybe anal canal that are stretched and torn during child birth.

-Vaginal reconstructive surgery is performed in a sterile hospital operating room under general, spinal, or local anesthesia, the procedure takes 60 – 90 minutes to perform.
-This repair is technically quite challenging and few are trained in the accurate repair of this problem, we have extensive experience in vaginal reconstructive surgery with high success rates by our hands and excellent results.
+Vaginal reconstructive surgery is performed in a sterile hospital operating room under general, spinal, or local anesthesia.
+This repair is technically quite challenging and requires accurate repair for best results, we have extensive experience in vaginal reconstructive surgery with high success rates.

 Uterine & Vaginal Prolapse (uterine & vaginal suspension):

-Uterine prolapse is more common in post menopausal women with multiple vaginal deliveries, the womb may drop down into the vagina causing pelvic pain.
+Uterine prolapse is more common in post menopausal women with multiple vaginal deliveries, the womb may drop down into the vagina with various degrees causing pelvic pain.

-Vaginal hysterectomy is the treatment for women over 50 years with a prolapsed /fallen womb, if future pregnancy is desired, uterine suspension sling procedures are performed preserving the womb.
+Vaginal hysterectomy is usually the treatment for women over 50 years in severe cases , if future pregnancy is desired, uterine suspension sling procedures are performed preserving the womb.

 Vaginal Vault Prolapse may occur after a hysterectomy due to weak pelvic tissue & ligament support.
 The vagina may be re-attaching to a pelvic structure by a sacrocolpopexy or sarospinous procedure to lift it.